nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    * `exit` : Exits the app.

-6. Recommended minimum screen size: 740 x 700.
+6. Recommended minimum screen size: 740x700.

 7. Refer to the [Features](#features) below for details of each command.